IRIS-T: Current operators

 1,250 missiles in a first order.

 In 2023 a framework contract for up to 1,280 missiles was signed to replace those given as aid to Ukraine (120 ordered in a first batch).
+Flugabwehrraketengruppe 61 at Todendorf received the first IRIS-T SLM fire unit in German national configuration on 13 February 2026, delayed from limited IOC in September 2024 due to ammunition crane certification requirements.